 In April, Fu had called for research into mixing vaccines to try to “resolve the issue that current vaccines don’t have very high protection rates”, sparking debates on the low efficacy of Chinese vaccines.

-Chinese scientists have been in a game of “cat and mouse” to test the efficacy of existing vaccines against new variants, Fu said.
+Fu said that Chinese scientists have been in a game of “cat and mouse” to test the efficacy of existing vaccines against new variants.